-- Encourage your child to watch you brush your teeth at a proper angle, so he or she knows how to brush the right way.
+- Encourage your child to watch you brush your teeth at a proper angle, so your child knows how to brush the right way.

-A good teaching method is to have your child brush his or teeth in the morning and you brush your child's teeth at night until your child masters the skill.
+A good teaching method is to have your child brush their teeth in the morning and you brush your child's teeth at night until your child masters the skill.

 - From time to time, you may want to use disclosing tablets.